parrisma/gmcp/docs/MULTI_DATASET.md

 ## Overview

-The gplot rendering service now supports plotting up to 5 datasets on a single graph.
+The gofr-plot rendering service now supports plotting up to 5 datasets on a single graph.
 This allows you to create comparative visualizations with multiple data series, each with its own styling and legend labels.

 ## Key Features